Archaeological Museum of Komotini

 The Archaeological Museum of Komotini is a museum on Symenonidi Street in Komotini in Greece.
 The museum was designed by Aris Konstantinidis, an architect, and was commissioned in 1976.
-The exhibits on display are from the Neolithic to the Byzantine period, from the excavations of the Thracian archaeological sites, and reveal much about the prehistory and history of the Aegean Thrace and Komotini.
+The exhibits on display are from the Neolithic to the Byzantine period, from the excavations of the Thracian archaeological sites, and reveal much about the prehistory and history of Western Thrace and Komotini.
 The museum also has exhibits of folklore art, agriculture operations and basket making.

 Features

 The museum structure is prominent in Komotini for its architectural elegance.